-1. Introduction
+Introduction

-Reburning is increasing in Interior Alaska due to warming temperatures, longer fire seasons (Lund et al., 2023), increased lightning (Veraverbeke et al., 2017) and drier conditions (Buma et al., 2022)(Balshi et al., 2009; Eckdahl et al., 2022)(Whitman et al., 2024).
-Historically, fires were infrequent (Hoecker and Higuera, 2019) and high-severity (complete canopy mortality), enforcing a ‘legacy lock’ on forest composition that allowed conifers, such as black spruce (Picea mariana), to dominate (Johnstone et al., 2010).
-Reburns (two fires in an interval of 50 years or less in the boreal) and continued reburning (three or more fires in an interval of 150 years or less) drive stand-level transitions from conifer-dominated forests to deciduous shrublands and grasslands (Hayes and Buma, 2021; Johnstone and Chapin, 2006).
-Boreal deciduous communities have historically been less capable of igniting and carrying fire spread (Barrett et al., 2016) due to higher foliage moisture (Kelly et al., 2013) of species like birch and aspen.
-Following that logic, an increased presence of deciduous species across boreal forests could enable negative feedbacks to future fire (Brubaker et al., 2009), also referred to as ‘self-regulation’ (Hart et al., 2019; Parks et al., 2015).
+Reburning is increasing in Interior Alaska due to warming temperatures, longer fire seasons (Lund et al., 2023), increased lightning (Veraverbeke et al., 2017) and drier conditions (Buma et al., 2022), threatening carbon storage (Balshi et al., 2009; Eckdahl et al., 2022) and complicating fire management efforts (Whitman et al., 2024).
+Historically, fires were infrequent (Hoecker and Higuera, 2019) and high-severity (producing complete canopy mortality), enforcing a ‘legacy lock’ on forest composition that allowed conifers, such as black spruce (Picea mariana), to dominate (Johnstone et al., 2010).
+Reburns in short intervals (defined as two fires in an interval of 50 years or less in the boreal) and continued reburning (three or more fires in an interval of 150 years or less) drive stand-level transitions from conifer-dominated forests to broadleaf shrublands and grasslands (Hayes and Buma, 2021; Johnstone and Chapin, 2006).
+Broadleaf boreal forests have historically been less capable of igniting and carrying fire spread (Barrett et al., 2016) due to higher foliage moisture (Kelly et al., 2013) of dominant species like birch (Betula neoalaskana) and aspen (Populus tremuloides), to such an extent that fire managers frequently rely on broadleaf forests as fire breaks (Whitman et al. 2024).
+Based on the higher foliar moisture of broadleaf individuals, several have hypothesized that an increased presence of broadleaf species across boreal forests could enable negative feedbacks to future fire (Brubaker et al., 2009), i.e.,‘self-regulation’ (Hart et al., 2019; Parks et al., 2015).

-However, the strength, reliability, and potential duration of self-regulation remains unclear, given two factors: one, that ongoing reburning is shifting community composition outside historic norms and two, extreme fire weather conditions may overwhelm foliar moisture constraints.
-To better evaluate the potential strength of deciduous self-regulation in boreal forests under warming conditions, we need a better understanding of fire behavior in emerging deciduous regeneration.
+However, the strength, reliability, and potential duration of boreal self-regulation remains unclear, given two factors: one, ongoing reburning may shift forest community composition outside historic norms (Hayes and Buma, 2021) and two, extreme fire weather conditions may overwhelm foliar moisture constraints.
+To better evaluate the potential strength of broadleaf self-regulation in boreal forests under warming conditions, we need a stronger understanding of potential fire behavior in emerging broadleaf regeneration.